Nvidia reveals Omniverse Enterprise for simulating products and worlds

 As for viewing the Omniverse, gamers could access it using a high-end PC with a single Nvidia RTX graphics card.

 Huang said in his speech, “The metaverse is coming.
 Future worlds will be photorealistic, obey the laws of physics or not, and inhabited by human avatars and AI beings.”
 He said that games like Fortnite or Minecraft or Roblox are like the early versions of the metaverse.
 But he said the metaverse is not only a place to play games.
 It’s a place to simulate the future.

 “We are building cities because we need to simulate these virtual worlds for our autonomous vehicles,” Kerris said.
 “We need a world in which we can train them and test them.
-Our goal is to scale it so so you could drive continuously drive a virtual car continuously from Los Angeles to New York, in real time, using the actual hardware that’s going to be inside the car and give it a virtual reality experience plugged into its sensory inputs, the output of our simulator and fool it into thinking it’s in the real world.
+Our goal is to scale it so so you could drive continuously drive a virtual car continuously from Los Angeles to New York, in real time, using the actual hardware that’s going to be inside the car and give it a virtual reality experience plugged into its sensory inputs, the output of our simulator, and fool it into thinking it’s in the real world.
 And for that, it has to be an extremely large world.
 We’re not quite there yet.
 But that is what we are moving towards.”

 For game companies, I can foresee game publishers eventually trading around their cities, as one might build a replica of Paris while another might build New York.
 After all, if everyone works with USD technology, there might not be a need to rebuild every city from scratch for simulations like games.